Otters In Space – Chapter 10: Kipper in the Red Quarter

 First step.
 As an otter passed by, almost brushing Kipper’s shoulder, she slung her purple duffel down and kicked it.
 Then, she stumbled as if she’d tripped, tangling her hind paws in the otter’s.
 The otter crashed down, rolling into a tumble of paws and fur with her.

 A little dazed, even though she’d known the fall was coming, Kipper pushed herself off the cold metal floor.
-She was winded, and the otter looked at least as phased as her.
+She was winded, and the otter looked at least as fazed as her.
 “Are you all right?” the otter asked.
 Kipper could tell from the voice and clothes that it was a woman otter.
 Though, despite years of watching otter television, she still had trouble telling the slight differences in physique between male and female otters apart on sight.

 “Yeah, I’m fine…” Kipper started to say.
 It was true, and it was polite.
 And she wanted to be polite to this hapless otter who wouldn’t know why Kipper was about to flip out at her.
 But she needed a scene.
 So, she fought her civilized impulses and readied herself to hurl insults and accusations at the otter for tripping her and kicking her bag.